mageddo/grunt-project-version-updater/README.md

 		default: {
 			options:{
 				version: '1.0', // or --mg-v from commandline.
 The version of the project
-				commitVersion: true, // commit on git after update project version
+				commitVersion: true, // commit on git after update project version, to work git option file have to be on last item of list
 				overrideTag: false, // delete git tag if it exists, then create it again for the last commit
 				commitMessage: 'setting version' // or --mg-m from commandline.
 Message to commit if commitVersion is able },
 			files: {
 				sonar: ['sonar-project.properties'], // you need to pass array
+				npm: ['.'],
-				git: ['.'], // if the property is not passed the framework will no be updated
+				git: ['.'] // if the property is not passed the framework will no be updated }
-				npm: ['.']
-			}
 		}
 	}